Koumajou Densetsu: Scarlet Symphony: Sequel

 In 2010, a sequel was released, titled Koumajou Densetsu II: Stranger’s Requiem.
 In Koumajou Densetsu II, the player controls Sakuya Izayoi, the Scarlet Devil Mansion's maid.
-Unlike the first game, the level design is linear, and the game is divided into multiple stages, each with a boss at the end.
-Koumajou Densetsu II's gameplay is more characteristic of the earlier Castlevania games, such as Super Castlevania IV and Castlevania: Rondo of Blood.
+Similar to the first game, the level design is linear, and the game is divided into multiple stages, each with a boss at the end.
+Koumajou Densetsu II's gameplay is characteristic of the earlier Castlevania games, such as Super Castlevania IV and Castlevania: Rondo of Blood.
 Lifted directly from the early Castlevania games, Sakuya can equip one of several sub-weapons, which attack at different angles to the regular attack, but require 'energy', located at various points throughout the stage, in order to use them.